 Keep in mind, it’s often hard to find all the skills you need in one person.
 You may need to hire a team of experts.

 But, if you have 50 or fewer employees, consider hiring an HR generalist to save costs.
 This person can hire vendors for tasks that can get automated.
 That includes:

 There is no standard number of HR professionals to have on staff based on how many employees you have.
 A restaurant has different needs from a tech firm.
 So, a consultant can best help you find the HR experts your business needs.

 When you need some help, but not full-time, outsourcing is a solid option.
 It also may cost less than hiring full-time employees and still give you the expertise you need.
 You only hire the help you need for a specific task, like recruitment or benefits management.
 Consultants give you access to a larger talent pool, too.

 But you don’t always get full control over your HR with this option.
 Offsite HR management could be unavailable to handle urgent employee issues.
 Your employees could experience delays in getting important questions answered, too.
 Take care when choosing this option, particularly to get compliance needs met.

 3. Use an HR Software

 HR software can automate tasks to keep small business owners organized and efficient.
-Some HR apps for small business can make you feel you have a full staff of HR management.
-Many HR software programs and apps help you hire, onboard, train, pay, document and dismiss employees.
+Some HR apps for small businesses can make you feel you have a full staff of HR management.
+Many HR software programs and apps help you:

 Remember, as you grow, you’ll have an increasing number of employees to manage.
 Using software and apps alone becomes trickier.
 So, use some strategies above to get the help you need at that point.